Last updated May 21, 2024

 Wild Swimming—from Domestic to Exotic

 For many wellness seekers, swimming is an activity they perform all the time.
-More often than not, they are able to swim right in their own backyard.
+More often than not, they can swim right in their own backyard.
 In-ground or above-ground pools, local lakes, ponds, rivers and waterfronts can serve as excellent resources for a wild swim surrounded by nature.

 However, there are others who prefer to enjoy wild swimming on a wellness retreat or travel escape.
 Numerous open water options exist in the United States.
 These open water options include, but are not limited to, the Crystal River in Florida, Havasupai Falls in Arizona, Ka’anapali Beach in Hawaii and Lake Dunmore in Vermont.